Discover

 Mistral

-Open the desktop app, pick a model, route through the peer-to-peer network, and pay providers in USDC.
-AntSeed is designed for anonymous access without a central account, while users remain responsible for what they send to independent providers.
+AntStation is the desktop app for the open model market.
+Pick a model, route through the peer-to-peer network, pay providers in USDC.
+Designed for anonymous access — no central account, while users remain responsible for what they send to independent providers.

-AntSeed exposes OpenAI and Anthropic-compatible APIs at localhost, then routes each request across the open provider market by model, price, latency, reputation, capability, or privacy.
+AntSeed exposes OpenAI and Anthropic-compatible APIs at localhost:8377, then routes each request across the open provider market by price, latency, reputation, capability, or privacy.

 OpenRouter is a centralized aggregator: it decides which models are listed, reads every request, and holds provider payouts until withdrawal.
 AntSeed removes the aggregator from routing.
 Requests go peer-to-peer.
 Payments settle on-chain directly to the provider's wallet.
 Anyone can provide — no approval needed.
 Because AntSeed is open peer-to-peer software, independent nodes may continue operating without reliance on a single hosted service.
 Read the full comparison →